AdaCore/spark2014/lrm/source/packages.rst

    package.
 #.
 A package that does not initialize any state components can be
    explicitly indicated using a **null** ``dependency_relation``.

-.. centered:: **Restrictions that may be Applied**
-.. include:: restrictions-and-profiles.rst
-   :start-after: 7.1.3 Initializes Aspect
-   :end-before: 7.1.4

 .. centered:: **Verification Rules**